 bun test --coverage

-Coverage output works out of the box, no extra packages required.
-Jest needed --coverage plus @jest/coverage-provider or a specific coverage provider configured.
-Bun handles it natively.
+Coverage output works out of the box with no extra packages required.
+With Jest you needed --coverage plus @jest/coverage-provider or a separately configured coverage provider.
+Bun just handles it natively.

 Watch mode